 Burger's Onion, Little Light Bulbs

-Conophytum burgeri is an onion-shaped, single-bodied succulent that is possibly the most unusual of all the species of the Conophytum genus.
-It is slow-growing and gradually subdivides.
-It varies in size and can reach up to 1 inch (2.5 cm) in diameter.
-Unlike other Conophytums, it is spring and summer growing, and is dormant in its pale leaf-sheath during winter.
-It produces a purple flower in early fall.
+Conophytum burgeri is an onion-shaped, single-bodied succulent that is possibly the most unusual of all the Conophytum species.
+It slowly grows up to 1 inch (2.5 cm) in diameter, gradually subdividing.
+Flowers are purple and appear in early fall.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
 Use a commercial soil mix specially designed for growing succulents or make your own.

 When Conophytums go dormant in the spring, they require little or no water.
 In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.

 Conophytums are light feeders, and they do not need fertilizer unless they are repotted every two years.
 It is best to feed at the beginning of the growth period and just before flowering.